Anthony2be/Portal/README.md

 # Portal Project
-- This is a work in progress project that adds portals to minecraft
+- This is a WIP project that adds portals to minecraft
 - About 10% done

 Credits